Viking XPRS: Service history

 Viking XPRS had to undergo changes as soon as she was completed, because some of the interior solutions did not work properly and the ship completely lacked a night club.

 Viking XPRS made her maiden voyage between Helsinki and Tallinn on 27 April 2008 and entered regular service on the route the following day.
-Compared to that had sailed on the route the previous year the Viking XPRS attracted a notably larger number of passengers, with a 61% raise in passenger number and 74% raise in vehicles transported between Helsinki and Tallinn between June and August 2008 compared to the same months in 2007.
+Compared to Rosella that had sailed on the route the previous year the Viking XPRS attracted a notably larger number of passengers, with a 61% raise in passenger number and 74% raise in vehicles transported between Helsinki and Tallinn between June and August 2008 compared to the same months in 2007.
 During her first year in service, the ship transported approximately 1,466,000 passengers - more than any other ship that has trafficked in the northern Baltic Sea.

 In February 2009 the Viking XPRS was voted as one of the top 5 medium-sized cruise ships in the world by readers of the prestigious Condé Nast Traveler guide, rating higher than the ships of Holland America Line amongst others.
 Viking XPRS gained top spot in the "shore excursions" category, despite the fact the ship offers no organised excursions.
 In addition to the fact that the Viking XPRS is not an actual cruise ship, this led to the proposition that the ship's high placement in the ranking was in fact the result of a hoax of some kind.

 The ship was renovated in 2015 when a new à la carte restaurant Wine & Dine and a smaller Fashion Shop in connection to the conference rooms were opened.
 Also the conference room lobby, the children's play room and the restaurant Red Rose were renovated.
 The outer decks got more seats.

 In January 2017 Viking XPRS moved to the Landskrona docks, where the public spaces and cabins were renovated.
 The ship also got new propellers.
 During the reparations the ship was temporarily replaced with MS Rosella on the Helsinki-Tallinn route.

 From 8 to 24 January 2020 MS Rosella again temporarily replaced Viking XPRS on the Helsinki-Tallinn route because of a dock visit.